Building Resilience to Grief that Grows with Melanie Phillips

 By decluttering and seeing the essentials, we can restructure our lives to better fit our needs.
 Melanie speaks to the power of relishing in the time that we have available to us, and really cherishing our precious and delicate lives.

 - “We are a Microcosm of the Macrocosm” Preview

 - 3:10 – Over time we find that our grief accumulates.
 When life and loss happens, and we aren’t prepared with the tools to understand or navigate the process, we will break down and not necessarily break through.

 - 6:00 – When we are addressing health issues with Ayurveda, we can look at it as a bucket of doshas that can accumulate in the physiology.
 It can overflow with disease, and Ayurvedic medicine can find many points to address that accumulation of disease through minute changes in our habits.

 - 7:30 – The way that we unravel our grief really impact our experience.
 By establishing a moment-to-moment awareness we can better address our habits and really understand what we are feeling.

 - 18:05 – It is important to recognize how delicate and precious life is every day.
 That way we can revel in the moments and enjoy them for what they are while we are present in this life.

-- 21:20 – Address grief really involves address what we truly need at that time.
+- 21:20 – Address grief really involves addressing what we truly need at that time.
 Whether it be sleeping early, or eating only when we are hungry, these habits provide structure and foundation for the healing process to take place.